-Connect a regular open switch to pin 3 in connector C4059 in the junction box.
-The switch should be connected to 24 V.
+Connect a regular open switch to pin 3 in harness-to-harness connector C4059 in the junction box.
+The switch must be connected to 24 V from the same group of batteries as the junction box.

 Use connector 2 131 199 and the following tools: